cleedus/popular-movies_stage1/README.md

-### POPULAR-MOVIES
+# popular-movies-1
+Popular movies display a gridview of the most popular and top rated movies.
-Add your moviedb apikey to gradle.properties
+Add moviedb.org api key to gradle.properties to try it out.

+## Used Libraries
+* Volley
+* Picasso

 ## SCREENSHOTS
 ![](https://thumbs.gfycat.com/FlawedGreenArcticwolf-size_restricted.gif)